 Social triggers are events or activities where other people are smoking.
 Here are some examples:

 - Going to a party or other social event

 - Being with friends who smoke

 You might be worried that you won’t be able to stay smokefree with all the things that remind you of smoking.
 But there are small steps you can take that can help a lot.
 Start by telling your friends and family about your decision to quit.
 Ask them for their support and to not smoke around you.
 When you first quit, it is best to avoid places where people smoke.
 But over time, it will get easier to be around smokers.

 If you’ve been a long-time smoker, your body is used to getting nicotine from cigarettes.
 When you quit, withdrawal symptoms will make you want to keep smoking.
 Some examples of withdrawal triggers include:

 - Needing to do something with your hands or mouth

 - Feeling restless or having other withdrawal symptoms

 There are ways to deal with withdrawal triggers.
 Distract yourself by finding something to take your mind off the craving.
-Try nicotine replacement medication.
+Try nicotine replacement therapy (NRT) like nicotine gum, patches, or lozenges.
+Teens, women who are pregnant, and people with severe medical conditions should talk to their doctor before using NRT.
 Learn more about medications and other quit methods.

 Visit Smokefree.gov to learn more about common triggers and get tips for managing them.